-This test is copied from the following source:
+This test is reproduced from the following source:

 - Stamm, B.H. (in press).
 Measuring Compassion Satisfaction as well as Fatigue: Development History of the Compassion Fatigue and Satisfaction Test.
 In C.R.
 Figley (Ed.).
 Treating Compassion Fatigue.
 New York: Brunner/Mazel.
 O.B.
 Hudnall Stamm, Traumatic Stress Research Group, 1995-1999.